Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Introduction

-While traditional distillation methods are effective when transferring information to a single model of similar capacity, it has been shown that performance can degrade significantly when reducing the capacity of the student model~\citep{mirzadeh2020improved,gao2021residual}.
-Moreover, distillation of a deep network onto a weighted sum of shallow networks rarely performs better than distillation onto a single model~\citep{cho2019efficacy,allen2020towards}.
-Our insight in this work is that by composing and reusing activations and by explicitly incentivizing models to be weak-learners during distillation, we can successfully find weak learners even when the capacity gap is relatively large.
-As long as these composition functions are resource efficient, we can then increase base class capacity at roughly the same inference cost as a single model.
-Moreover, we show that our procedure retains the theoretical guarantees of the classical boosting methods~\citep{schapire2013boosting}.
-Concretely, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0em} \item We formulate progressive distillation as a two player zero-sum game, derive a weak learning condition for distillation, and present our algorithm,~\algA, to approximately solve this game.
+Our insight in this work is that by composing and reusing activations and by explicitly incentivizing models to be weak learners during distillation, we can successfully find weak learners even when the capacity gap is relatively large.
+As long as these composition functions are resource-efficient, we are able to increase our hypothesis class capacity at roughly the same inference cost as a single model.
+Moreover, we show that our procedure retains the theoretical guarantees of classical boosting methods~\citep{schapire2013boosting}.
+Concretely, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0em} \item We formulate progressive ensemble distillation as a two player zero-sum game, derive a weak learning condition for distillation, and present our algorithm,~\algA, to approximately solve this game.
 To make the search for weak learners in low parameter count models feasible, we solve a log-barrier based relaxation of our weak learning condition.
-By allowing models to reuse computation from select intermediate layers of previously evaluated models of the ensemble, we are able to increase the model's capacity without significant increase in inference cost.
+By allowing models to reuse computation from select intermediate layers of previously evaluated models of the ensemble, we can increase the model's capacity without significantly increasing inference cost.

 \item We empirically evaluate our algorithm on synthetic and real-world classification tasks from computer vision, speech, and sensor processing with models suitable for the respective domains.
-We show that our ensemble behaves like a decomposition, allowing a run-time trade-off between accuracy and computation, while remaining competitive to the teacher model.
+We show that our ensemble behaves like a decomposition, allowing a run-time trade-off between accuracy and computation, while retaining competitive performance with the teacher model.

 \item We provide theoretical guarantees for our algorithm in terms of in-sample convergence and generalization performance.
-Our framework is not architecture or task specific and can recover existing ensemble models used in efficient inference, and we believe puts forth a general lens to view previous work and also to develop new, principled approaches for efficient inference. \end{itemize}
+Our framework is not architecture or task specific and can recover existing ensemble models used in efficient inference; we believe our work thus puts forth a general lens to view previous work and also to develop new, principled approaches for efficient inference. \end{itemize}